fabsMuratore/sim2realAI.github.io/_posts/2019-02-28-Quantifying-Transferability.markdown

 3. **Applying adversarial perturbations**
    One could argue that technically these approaches do not fit the domain randomization category, since the perturbations are not necessarily random.
 However, I think this concept is an interesting compliment to the previously mentioned sampling methods.
 In particular, I want to highlight the following two ideas.
    [Mandlekar et al.](http://vision.stanford.edu/pdf/mandlekar2017iros.pdf) proposed physically plausible perturbations of the domain parameters by randomly deciding (Bernoulli experiment) when to add a rescaled gradient of the expected return w.r.t. the domain parameters.
-Therefore, the proposed algorithm requires a differentiable physics simulator.
+Moreover,the paper includes an ablation analysis on the effect of adding noise to the domain parameters or directly to the states.
    [Pinto et al.](https://arxiv.org/pdf/1703.02702.pdf) suggested to add a antagonist agent whose goal is to hinder the protagonist agent (the policy to be trained) from fulfilling its task.
 Both agents are trained simultaneously and make up a zero-sum game.
    In general, adversarial approaches may provide a particularly robust policy.
 However, without any further restrictions, it is always possible create scenarios in which the protagonist agent can never win, i.e., the policy will not learn the task.